dakshshah96/currency-app/README.md

 * Users can convert one currency to another
 * Users can save a particular currency conversion as favorite
-* Users can access the list of their favorite conversions
+* Users can access the list of their favorite conversions and delete favorites

 ## Built With